Joanne Vadney, NCIDQ

 About Melissa

-to say each one of our clients are the most influential for a project.
+"I have many amazing interior designers and architects that I use for inspiration, but I’d have to say each one of our clients are the most influential for a project.
 Whether it be a company building or a residence, getting to know the client as much as possible helps create a successful design that should accommodate specific wants and needs."

 For the future, Melissa hopes designers can keep growing their own identity.
 "I am not NCIDQ certified yet, but I do plan on it.
 I think designers becoming certified is super beneficial to acknowledge the difference between CID (certified interior designer) and a decorator."

-to say each one of our clients are the most influential for a project.
+"I have many amazing interior designers and architects that I use for inspiration, but I’d have to say each one of our clients are the most influential for a project.
 Whether it be a company building or a residence, getting to know the client as much as possible helps create a successful design that should accommodate specific wants and needs."

 For the future, Melissa hopes designers can keep growing their own identity.
 "I am not NCIDQ certified yet, but I do plan on it.
 I think designers becoming certified is super beneficial to acknowledge the difference between CID (certified interior designer) and a decorator."